vdat-18/LinearRegression_Apartment-Prediction-in-HCMC/README.md

 # 🏡 Apartment Price Prediction in HCMC Project
 This project involves analyzing Apartment data and using linear regression to predict Apartment prices.
 The primary goal is to process, explore, and visualize data from Apartment data and build a predictive model to estimate Apartment prices based on relevant features.

+## 🕸️ Data Scraping
+The data for this project was gathered using a web scraping process.
+To view the data scraping files and code, refer to the [Real Estate Scraping Repository](https://github.com/vdat-18/Real-Estate-Scraping).
+This repository contains the scripts used to collect raw Apartment data from various real estate listing websites, which were then processed and used in this analysis.

 ## 📁 Files in the Project
 ### 1. 📝 Linear Regression.ipynb
 - **Description**: This Jupyter Notebook contains Python code to analyze and predict Apartment prices using linear regression.